medcomdk/MedComLandingPage/docs/index.md

 #### 1.2.2 How does Inheritance work and what is DKCorePatient?

 Just like profiling of resources, it is possible to take a generic profile and specify it to a given context.
 For example is a [MedComCoreOrganization](https://build.fhir.org/ig/hl7dk/dk-medcom-core/StructureDefinition-medcom-core-organization.html) determined to include a SOR-code and possible a name of the organization.
 When using an organization in a messaging context, it is determined that a [MedComMessagingOrganization](https://build.fhir.org/ig/hl7dk/dk-medcom-messaging/StructureDefinition-medcom-messaging-organization.html) further shall include an EAN/GLN-number.
 However, MedComMessagingOrganization is based on the profiling of MedComCoreOrganization and is therefore said to inherit from this profile. <br>
-In Denmark we have a national HL7 affiliate, called HL7-DK.
-A special FHIR-interest group (FHIR-SIG) develops what is called DK-core profiles, generic FHIR profiles which should and should be used in FHIR project in Denmark.
+In Denmark there is a national HL7 affiliate, called HL7-DK.
+A special FHIR-interest group develops what is called DK-core profiles, generic FHIR profiles which can be used freely for FHIR project in Denmark.
 MedComCorePatient inherits from [DKCorePatient](https://hl7.dk/fhir/core/1.1.0/StructureDefinition-dk-core-patient.html).
-This means that when MedCom uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherits from DK-core and uses a CPR-number, securing consistentcy across projects.
-You can read more about the work of [HL7-DK here](https://www.medcom.dk/standarder/moderniseringsnyheder/nyhedsbrev-29-november-2021).
+This means that when a MedCom standard uses a CPR-number from DKCorePatient, it is defined in the same way as when other projects inherit from DK-core and uses a CPR-number, securing consistentcy across projects.
+You can read more about the work of HL7-DK [here](https://www.medcom.dk/standarder/moderniseringsnyheder/nyhedsbrev-29-november-2021).

 ### 1.3 Relevant pages